-Develop and commercialise innovative treatment options for diuretic-resistant fluid overload - improve clinical outcomes & patient quality of life, and reduce healthcare costs.
+Develop and commercialise innovative treatments for diuretic-resistant fluid overload with improved clinical outcomes, better quality of life for patients and cost savings to healthcare systems.

-- Commercialise alfapump in North America for the treatment of recurrent and refractory liver ascites through our own specialty salesforce. - Advance the clinical development of DSR (Direct Sodium Removal) therapy and alfapump DSR in the treatment of heart failure patients with diuretic-resistant fluid overload.
-Establish a strategic partnership for further clinical development and commercialisation. - Explore the use of DSR therapy and alfapump DSR in other indications where diuretic-resistant fluid overload is a key clinical challenge, such as chronic kidney disease.
+- Commercialise alfapump® in North America for the treatment of recurrent and refractory liver ascites through our own specialty salesforce. - Develop DSR® (Direct Sodium Removal) therapy using our proprietary DSR Infusate for the treatment of persistent congestion due to heart failure and establish a strategic partnership for further clinical development and commercialisation. - Explore the use of DSR and alfapump DSR® in other indications where diuretic-resistant fluid overload is a key clinical challenge, such as chronic kidney disease.